mtconnect/mtcup/Protocol.md

 ## Overview

-MTConnect includes a protocol based on HTTP.
-View it in the model browser here: [MTConnect Protocol](https://model.mtconnect.org/#Package__9eede38c-aa3e-4786-ba3a-416344b1d745).
+The MTConnect Standard defines the normative information model and protocol for retrieving information from manufacturing equipment.
+It also specifies the agent behavior and protocol.
+See the model here: [MTConnect Protocol](https://model.mtconnect.org/#Package__9eede38c-aa3e-4786-ba3a-416344b1d745).

 To use OPC UA as a protocol, see
 [MTConnect OPCUA CS](https://www.mtconnect.org/opc-ua-companion-specification).